derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 For us to take advantage of the runtime and engine, we just need to get an idea of how they work together.
 This allows us to author code that reacts interactively as the engine executes it in realtime.

-The JavaScript runtime in a web browser has four core parts and the engine has only one:
+The JavaScript runtime in a web browser has four core parts and the engine has two:
 1. engine
+    - *heap*
     - *stack*
 2. *runtime APIs*
 3. *event queue*